commercionetwork/commercio-sdk.dart/docs/lib/membership/membership_helper.md

 ## Provided operations

 1. Sends a new transaction in order to invite the given `userDid`.
-Optionally custom `fee` and `mode` fields can be specified.
+Optionally `fee` and broadcasting `mode` parameters can be specified.

     ```dart
     static Future<TransactionResult> inviteUser(